glu10/trough/README.md

 Trough
 ======

-A GTK+ RSS news reader (currently in the early stages of development)
+A GTK+ RSS news reader (currently being revived!)

+## Planned changes in revival:
+* Asynchronous requests.
+* NLP in favor of scraping rules.
+* GUI enhancements.

 ## Dependencies
 * Python 3.3+ (3.x < 3.3 may work but is untested)